jimcarreer/dinao/README.rst

 *********************************

 The APIs implemented mirror libraries I've used in other ecosystems.
-Specifically you may notice similarities to the JDBI Declarative API or the MyBatis interface mappers.
+Specifically, you may notice similarities to the JDBI Declarative API or the MyBatis interface mappers.
 This is because I very much *like* this approach.
 You're the developer, I'm just here to reduce the number of lines of code you have to write to meet your goal.
 At the end of the day you know your schema